SSEKPIUS/Microverse-WebPack-Template/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Credit to everyone who inspired this codebase.

-I would like to thank...
+I would like to thank microverse student team for the resorces availed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>